marcoalopez/marcoalopez.github.io/Resume.md

 2022 - [Marie Sklodowska-Curie Actions Seal of Excellence_Award with the research project proposal OUTCROP](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/Seal%20of%20Excellence_OUTCROP.pdf) **Score: 90.4/100**

-2021 - [Margarita Salas Grant PCTI](http://www.ficyt.es/pri/docs/Estabilizaci%C3%B3n2021Concesion.pdf).
+2021 - [Programa “In Itineras”: Grants for the recruitment of research staff at research centres in the Principality of Asturias](https://sede.asturias.es/-/dboid-6269000059309988007573).
 Two-year contract to develop the project OUTCROP as principal investigator (only 3 projects funded in the call).
 Budget: 166 000 € (87 000 € salary + 79 000 € for research).

-2021 - [Margarita Salas joven Grant](http://www.ficyt.es/pri/docs/Resolucion_concesi%C3%B3n_MS_Joven21.pdf) .
+2021 - [Programa “In Itineras”:  Margarita Salas joven Grant](https://sede.asturias.es/-/dboid-6269000041490729107573) .
 Two-year contract to develop the project OUTCROP as principal investigator (10 projects funded in the call).
 Budget: 104 000 €.
 Status: rejected in favour of *Margarita Salas Grant*

 2021 - [Marie Sklodowska-Curie Actions Seal of Excellence_Award with the research project proposal START](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/Seal of Excellence_START.pdf) **Score: 85.8/100**